Accelerate Your Backup with USB 3.0

 Easy setup and automatic worry-free backup for both PC and Mac® computers.

 LaCie Private-Public software** ensures your files remain completely confidential.

-Automatic Eco mode lowers the power consumption by up to 40%▲ when not in use, increasing the battery life of your notebook or laptop.
+Automatic Eco mode lowers the power consumption by up to 77%*** when not in use.

 ** Encryption software is only available via download and is not available in Russia.

-▲ Up to 40% energy savings with automatic standby (1 W vs. 1.7 W).
-May vary depending on capacity and from one drive to another.
+*** Up to 77% energy savings with automatic standby (11.3 W vs. 2.6 W).
+May vary from one drive to another.